DepartmentDepartment of Psychology

 The studentship is available to UK students only and covers tuition fees and an annual maintenance grant of £15,009 (2019/20 rate).

-The supervisors are Dr Claire Nee (Forensic Psychologist, UoP), Dr Sofia Strommer (MRC Lifecourse Epidemiology Unit, Southampton) and Prof. Jean-Louis Van Gelder (Criminologist, Director, Max Planck Institute).
+The supervisors are Professor Claire Nee (Forensic Psychologist, UoP), Dr Sofia Strommer (MRC Lifecourse Epidemiology Unit, Southampton) and Prof. Jean-Louis Van Gelder (Criminologist, Director, Max Planck Institute).

 This PhD presents a unique opportunity to the successful candidate to be part of the SCDTP cohort as well as the University’s Department of Psychology and the International Centre for Research in Forensic Psychology.